If you have a credit card, how long do you think it will take to clear the debt? A few months, 3 years, 17 years?

 If you’re struggling with debt, please be sure to talk to someone about it.
 You can get free debt advice from trained professionals at National Debtline, Step Change or Citizen’s Advice.
 They’ll be able to fully guide you through the best options for you.

-Don’t bury your head in the sand like I did.
+Don’t bury your head in the sand as I did.
 I took too long to realise the debt trap I was in but, because I started to talk about it and started to tackle my debt, I am now chipping away at it and am starting to visualise a life without debt.
 If I can do it, you can too.